But is starting your own firm the right move for you?

 - An 18-year-old who was on crystal meth and drunk and got stopped for drunk driving.

 - A married woman with multiple boyfriends and three children (she was unsure as to who their respective fathers were).
 She wanted a divorce.

 - A man who was fired from his job at a veterinary hospital and wanted to sue the hospital for sexual harassment for firing him.
 Incredibly, I learned that the client had actually been sexually abusing the animals and that is why he was fired.

 - A woman who claimed that a teacher was biting her 4-year-old child to punish him.
 The teacher admitted doing this and said it was the only way to make the child shut up.

 I learned that although I was lucky enough to have some “real” clients (small companies owned by people I knew), the reality of starting my own firm included having to take undesirable cases to pay the bills.
 Most of these potential legal matters that I had lined up from my Yellow Pages advertisement depressed me so much, I decided against having my own firm.
 During this period of contemplation on where I wanted to take my career, I was still going out on interviews with law firms, and that experience confirmed that I was no longer interested in working in a law firm, even though working as an attorney for someone else still seemed better than starting my own firm.

 During this time, I also came to realize that the only people who seemed like they were enjoying their work were the legal recruiters who were sending me out on law firm interviews.
 I soon recognized that for me, it would be more fun and more satisfying to help attorneys find jobs than to set up a solo law practice.
 So I became a legal recruiter.

-A topic that comes up frequently in the course of my work as a recruiter is the topic of starting one’s own law firm:
+A topic that comes up frequently in the course of my work as a recruiter is about starting one’s own law firm:

-- I speak with attorneys all the time who have started their own law firms, or want to start their own law firms.
+- I speak with attorneys all the time who have started their own law firms or want to do so.
 Can this work out?
 Of course.

 - Does this often not work out?
 Of course.